 - Managing Cognitive Issues.
 This book explores the early symptoms and diseases such as Parkinson’s that often progress into LBD and helps you know what to look for and how to deal with it.
 It also has a huge section on alternative therapies and how to use them.

 - Responsive Dementia Care.
 Pat said this is her favorite of all our books and yes, it is mine too.
 Dealing with dementia-related behaviors is often the most difficult job for a LBD care partner.
 Add to this the fact that drugs can often make the situation worse instead of better.
 This book explains how these dementia changes the brain and offers a variety of methods, both with and without drugs, for dealing with the resulting behaviors.

 - A Caregiver’s Guide to Lewy Body Dementia.
 Published in late 2010, this was the primary book for LBD caregivers for several years.
 Even today, with many other books out there, it continues to be a favorite of LBD support group members.

 - Lewy Body Dementia, A Manual for Staff.
 Written for staff, this book includes the same basic information as the Guide does.
 However, it also includes a condensed version of the behavior management information in our Responsive Dementia Care book.
 We priced it reasonably so that care partners could give it to their helpers as gifts.

 For more information about Lewy body disorders, read our books:

 A Caregiver’s Guide to Lewy Body Dementia.

 Managing Cognitive Issues in Parkinson's and Lewy Body Dementia

 Responsive Dementia Care: Fewer Behaviors Fewer Drugs

-Riding A Roller Coaster with Lewy Body Dementia: A Manual for Staff
+Lewy Body Dementia, A Manual for Staff

 Helen and James Whitworth are not doctors, lawyers or social workers.
 As informed caregivers, they share the information here for educational purposes only.
 It should never be used instead of a professional's advice.